kubos/kubos/docs/kubos-linux-on-mbm2.rst

     Kubos login:

 By default, there are two user accounts available: "root" (the superuser), and "kubos" (a normal user).
 Both have a default password of "Kubos123".
-For more information, see the :ref:`user-accounts` section.
+For more information, see the :ref:`user-accounts-mbm2` section.

 Using KubOS Linux
 -----------------